PLhery/unfollowNinja/readme.md

 DM_CONSUMER_SECRET=xxx

 # optionally:
-CLUSTER_SIZE=2 #Number of workers, defaults to number of CPUs WORKER_RATE_LIMIT=15 #Number of unique tasks managed at the same time, defaults to 15 BETA_USERS=unfollowninja #List of usernames that have access to beta features MINUTES_BETWEEN_CHECKS=2 #Number of minutes between every followers check API_PORT=2000 # port that the API server should listen to API_BASE_URL=http://localhost:2000/ # API base url API_SESSION_SECRET=session_secret # a string use to secure API sessions AUTH_REDIRECT=http://localhost:8080/ # URL called after a succesful auth SENTRY_DSN= # sentry DSN, if sentry is enabled
+CLUSTER_SIZE=2 # Number of workers, defaults to number of CPUs WORKER_RATE_LIMIT=15 # Number of unique tasks managed at the same time, defaults to 15

+BETA_USERS=unfollowninja # List of usernames that have access to beta features MINUTES_BETWEEN_CHECKS=2 # Number of minutes between every followers check

+WEB_URL=http://unfollow.ninja # Front-end external URL

+SENTRY_DSN= # Sentry DSN, if sentry is enabled
 ```

 You can also set these parameters as environment variables.

+Moreover, you can change the api url in `unfollow-ninja-ui/src/App.js`

 ## Contribute